 When they asked the extra the same question, her response was, “I was only in one scene and it never aired.”
 It just felt like they were trying to fill a seat.

 Yanic Truesdale, who appeared as Michele on almost every episode, lives in Toronto.
-As an original cast member, his perspective on that particular panel would have been more insightful.
-But I understand these things aren’t easy to organize and not every cast member wants to spend the weekend with a bunch of crazed fans.
+His perspective on that particular panel would have been more insightful as an original cast member.
+But I understand these things aren’t easy to organize and not every cast member wants to spend the weekend with a bunch of fans for a show they did a decade ago.

 The trouble with meet-and-greets